fabigB/myParallella/README.md

 runs 4 cores.
 Each creating a number of local integers first and then writing them to a different core using the DMA copy function.

 ## timers:
 runs 1 core.
-Sets up two timers: one counting clock cycles and the other counting FPU instructions.
+Sets up two timers: one counting clock cycles and the other counting integer ALU instructions.
 And then outputting the result.